logAMS/logAMS.github.io/index.md

 * Meet-up on November 29 + 30, 2023.
 * The event is **free** :sparkles: to attend.
-* Hosted by Elsevier on Radarweg 29a, 1043 NX Amsterdam.
+* Hosted by Elsevier at Radarweg 29a, 1043 NX Amsterdam.
 * Coffee and lunch provided.